 The harshness of this still breaks my heart at times though, with time, it’s gradually gotten easier to deal with.
 I try to remind myself that, even though I may have not gotten what I’d wanted from my mom, I can’t overlook the fact that I’ve been extremely blessed in countless other ways.
 It’s important that I constantly remind myself of this truth because it’s the only thing that can keep the sadness and regret from tainting all the good that I’ve received in my life.

-The best thing to come from the realization that my mom was a Schipperke was an emotion that I don’t remember ever having felt towards my mom: compassion.
-I was actually able to feel quite sorry for my mom: that she had to live her life as a Schipperke and that she was always at war with the world.
+The best thing to come from the realization that my mom was a Schipperke was an emotion that I didn’t ever remember feeling towards my mom: compassion.
+I was actually able to feel incredibly sorry for my mom: that she’d had to live her life as a Schipperke and, as a result, she was always at war with the world.
 I know that if I’d been forced to live my mom’s life, I would have been completely miserable!
 I can’t imagine living a life where, every day, day in and day out, all one does is argue and fight.
 The saddest thing was that my mom wasn’t really close to anyone.
 Of course, being a Schipperke, my mom didn’t feel in the least that there was anything wrong with her or her life!
 She thought that being a Schipperke was the only way to be since, as she loved to boast, she always got her way!
-I think it’s tragic that my mom was completely in capable of trusting anyone (including me!), that her entire life was focused on getting the best of someone else before they could get the best of her.
-Conflict energized my mom and, as a consequence, her primary focus in life was doing whatever needed to be do to prove that she was right and everyone else was wrong!
-Though my mom always felt like she was on top of the world, I see now what she missed out on as a result of being a Schipperke.
-I’m so thankful for the compassion I now feel towards my mother.
+I feel it’s tragic that my mom was completely incapable of ever trusting anyone (including me!) and that her entire life was focused on getting the best of someone else before they could get the best of her.
+Conflict energized my mom and, as a consequence, her primary focus in life was doing whatever had to be done to prove that she was right and, most importantly, that everyone else was wrong!
+Though my mom always felt like she was on top of the world, I now see just how much she missed out on as a result of being a Schipperke.
+I’m so unbelievably thankful for the compassion I can now feel towards my mother.

 For me to have ever attained this level of acceptance and compassion towards my mom, I had to do two things: I had to accept what was so and, secondly, I had to quit clinging to what I wished could be so.
-I think that I would have had a much more difficult time doing these two things if I hadn’t started thinking of my mom as a Schipperke.
-Thinking of her as a dog made it possible for me to accept her in a way that I hadn’t ever been able to do before.
-Thinking of her as a dog helped me to accept that she had no choice but to be the person that she was born to be (as is true for all of us.)
-We may not like someone’s behavior but we can’t really blame a person or a dog for the DNA that they received at birth.
+I sincerely believe that I might never had been able to do these two things if I hadn’t started thinking of my mom as a Schipperke.
+Thinking of her as a dog made it possible for me to accept her in a way that I simply couldn’t before.
+Thinking of her as a dog allowed me to understand and accept that she simply had no choice but to be the person that she was born to be (which is true for all of us.)
+We may not like someone’s behavior but we can’t really blame a person (just like we can’t blame a dog) for the DNA they received at birth.

-The acceptance and peace of mind that I now feel towards my mother has completely altered my life.
+The acceptance and peace of mind I now feel towards my mother has irrevocably altered my life.
 I no longer feel that either of us was at fault in our flawed relationship.
-I accept that my mom couldn’t help being the person she was and that I couldn’t help being the person that I am.
+I accept that my mom couldn’t help being the person that she is and, likewise, I can’t help being the person that I am.
 Being at peace with my mom is, by far, the best testimony that I could ever give for the People Are Like Dogs philosophy.
-Simply learning how to think of people as dogs can heal relationships and not only the relationships we have with other people but, most importantly, the relationship we have with ourselves.
+Learning how to think of people as dogs (genetic beings who simply are who they are) can help us to heal our relationships and not only with the relationships we have with other people but, most importantly, with the relationship we have with ourselves.

 I hope that you’ll read on so you too might find some peace of mind towards yourself and others.
 The truth is: we’re all so much more lovable as dogs!
 Woof!